 - You will need to access the sensor from under the bumper.
 In some cases, you may even need to remove the bumper.

 - Unclip or remove any bolts that hold the bumper in place.
 Mercedes-Benz uses plastic retainers and 10mm bolts, but Torx head bolts are used in some models.

 - Reach to the back of the bumper and remove the sensor by pressing the two locking tabs.

 - Press the new sensor into place, and plug in the electrical connector.

-Mercedes parking sensors can fail causing part of the system to not work properly.
+Mercedes parking sensors can fail, causing part of the system not to work properly.
 Failure is either due to an accident, or the sensor may stop working if water gets inside it.

 You can also remove the sensor and try to dry it, but it doesn't always work.
 Replacement sensors are straightforward to work with.
 New sensors can be bought online for $20-$30.